 Are dually eligible individuals required to join a D-SNP?

-No. Dually eligible individuals can choose between Traditional Medicare (also often called original or fee-for-service Medicare), Medicare Advantage health plans, and (in most states) the Program of All-Inclusive Care for the Elderly program (PACE).
-Some states automatically enroll some dually eligible individuals into D-SNPs when they become Medicare eligible, but the right to opt out or disenroll remains.
-See Question #7 for more details on automatic enrollment.
+No. Dually eligible individuals can choose between Original Medicare (also often called traditional or fee-for-service Medicare), Medicare Advantage health plans, and (in most states) the Program of All-Inclusive Care for the Elderly (PACE).

 Should a dually eligible person join a D-SNP?

-The decision to join a D-SNP is an individual one based on a person’s health care needs and provider preferences, the D-SNP's network of contracted providers, prescription drug availability, and other considerations.
-This can be a complicated choice.
 Speaking with a free, unbiased State Health Insurance Program (SHIP) counselor, reviewing plan materials, and using the Medicare Plan Finder are ways to help your client review their options and make the enrollment choice that is best for them.

 Can a partial-benefit dually eligible person join a D-SNP?

-A partial-benefit dually eligible individual is a person who is enrolled in a Medicare Savings Program (e.g., Qualified Medicare Beneficiary, Specified Low Income Medicare Beneficiary, or Qualified Individual) only and are not also enrolled in full Medicaid.
 Medicare Savings Programs are a type of Medicaid program that provides financial assistance by paying Medicare out-of-pocket costs including premiums, co-pays, and co-insurance.
-They do not provide the full range of Medicaid benefits, such as doctor visits, hospital stays, personal care services, long-term care in nursing facility, or other benefits.
+They do not provide the full range of Medicaid benefits, such as doctor visits, hospital stays, personal care services, nursing facility services, or other benefits.

 A full-benefit dually eligible individual is a person who is enrolled in Medicare and full Medicaid, whether or not they are also enrolled in a Medicare Savings Program.